anixon6/gmuwebdevtut/README.md

 Learn AngularJS
 ======

-This book will teach you the basics AngularJS.
-Whether you are an experienced programmer or not, this book is intended for developers looking to learn AngularJSalongside of me.
+This book will teach you the how to upload your IT 103 website to the Mason Cluster using the SSH protocol.
+Whether you are an tech savy or not I'll be able to help you get your IT 103 website up and running without any forbidden errors.

-HTML is great for declaring static documents, but it falters when we try to use it for declaring dynamic views in web-applications.
-AngularJS lets you extend HTML vocabulary for your application.
-The resulting environment is extraordinarily expressive, readable, and quick to develop.

-**Note:** This book has been generated using [GitBook](http://www.gitbook.io) and is open source, feel free to contribute or signal issues on [GitHub](https://github.com/GitbookIO/javascript).
+**Note:** This book has been generated using [GitBook](http://www.gitbook.io) and is open source, feel free to contribute or signal issues on [GitHub](https://github.com/the-ben-waters/it103.tutorial).